ying-teaching/python-book/docs/ch12_django/notes/basic_django.md

 Both generic views will retrieve the objects from database and apply them to the corresponding templates.

 You can customize the generic views by define methods in your views.
 For example, the `IndexView` fetches the list of objects in a specific order.

+You need to update URL mappings to make them work.

 ```python
 # polls/views.py